Want to keep a small-lot house from being built in YOUR Seattle neighborhood? Start here.

 Print yard signs

-Yard signs are great for letting the neighbors (and the developer, and the media, and others) know that the community is united in the fight against your neighborhood’s backyard/side yard house.
+Yard signs are great for letting the neighbors (and the developer, and the media, and others) know that the community is united in the fight against your neighborhood’s small-lot house.
 Just be sure to ask permission before placing a sign in anyone’s yard.